Life skills. There are so many that we need to be teaching our kids. One of the most important and most practical ones is cooking and preparing meals.

 Most kids can start preparing simple meals around the ages of 8-10 (depends on the child’s abilities, maturity level, and meal being made).
 Preparing breakfast or lunch is a great place to start when teaching kids cooking skills – these meals are typically much simpler and less involved than dinner.

 If you’re a homeschool family, or a family with kids at home doing online school, it can be helpful to have children prepare lunch during the day.
 This will take one more thing off your plate (pun intended) that you don’t have to worry about.

 Below you’ll find a dozen lunch ideas that most 10-year-olds will be able to prepare on their own (or with minimal help and supervision).
-Many of these don’t even require any actual cooking.
+Many of these don’t even require any actual cooking; you’ll find quite a few cold lunch ideas for kids below.
 You might have to help them make it once or twice, but after that, they should be good to go.
 Of course you know your child best and ultimately you need to decide which recipes they can make and which appliances they are able to use.